 Figure 6.2.1-1 Management-based NR QoE activation procedure

-6.2.2 Management-based deactivation procedures
+6.2.2 Management-based deactivation procedure

-Note: The section concerns deactivation of measurement collection job.

-The procedure is used for deactivating the QoE measurement triggered by OAM shown in figure 6.2.2-1.
-FFS the procedure used for deactivation the QoE measurement due to RAN overload.
+The procedure is used for deactivating the QoE measurement triggered by OAM shown in Figure 6.2.2-1.

-OAM sends the deactivation indication to NG-RAN node to indicate which QoE measurement should be deactivated,
+OAM sends the deactivation indication to NG-RAN node to indicate which QoE measurement should be deactivated.

-The NG-RAN node checks whether there is an ongoing session pertaining to the QMC (according to the SA4 requirements).
-The QoE measurement configuration can be deactivated only if there is no such an ongoing session.
-If the NG-RAN node determines that the QoE measurement configuration is to be deactivated, then NG-RAN node sends the deactivation indication to the UE AS layer, and UE AS layer sends it to the application layer in UE.
-The details are FFS.
+If the NG-RAN node receives the indication that the QoE measurement configuration is to be deactivated, then NG-RAN node sends the deactivation indication to the UE AS layer, and the UE AS layer sends it to the application layer in UE.